Colorful historic cityscape of Gdańsk with Hanseatic architecture along Motława River, Poland

 Off-season (lower prices)

-Gdańsk, Poland is a Cool destination perfect for coastal and history.
+Gdańsk, Poland is a destination with a cool climate, perfect for Hanseatic architecture and amber heritage.
 The best time to visit is Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $83/day, while mid-range trips average $197/day.
+Budget travel costs around $91/day, while mid-range trips average $214/day.
 EU citizens need only ID.

 /day